Practices for Connection, Collaboration, Rest, and Resilience

 ~~~

-Probably not, that's generally not how I work.
-I usually book sessions at least four days out, especially with new clients.
+Probably not, that's generally not how I work: I have an extensive intake process and sometimes my booking extends out a few weeks.
 However, you're always welcome to try popping me a text or an email and seeing what happens.

 Currently on hiatus.
-If you're interested in attending a yoga class with me, contact me and I'll be sure to let you know when they start up again~~~Fill out this form to receive the class link and attend your first online class.
+If you're interested in attending a class with me, contact me and I'll be sure to let you know when they start up again~~~

 Resources for learning more: